JeansAthiwat/ComEngEss_FinalProjG22/README.md

 # Description
-A Todolist with an extensive API data from MyCourseVille.A final project for Computer Engineering Essential class.
+A 'Calendar Reminder' with an extensive API data from MyCourseVille.A final project for Computer Engineering Essential class.

 Deployed on the EC2 instance on AWS.